-- valuation of technical provisions and associated reinsurance recoverables, - valuation of property, plant and equipment including leases; and, - deferred tax calculated on the expected tax impact once the valuation adjustments from GAAP to Solvency II unwind.
+- valuation of technical provisions and associated reinsurance recoverables, - valuation of property, plant and equipment including leases; and - recognition of approved dividends.

 Refer to Section D for further detail on valuation for Solvency purposes.

 Capital Management

 The Company's Capital Management objective is to ensure that the Company maintains an appropriate level of capital, in terms of both quantity and quality, at all times, in line with its risk appetite and capital requirements, and that it fulfils its obligations to monitor, manage and report its capital position, both required and available, internally and externally as required, in accordance with relevant regulatory requirements.
 A business plan is prepared annually to support the capital management objective and includes a three year projection of expected performance.